flutter/website/src/docs/cookbook/testing/integration/profiling.md

 In this recipe, record the performance of an app as it scrolls through a list of items.
-To focus on performance profiling, this recipe builds on the [Scrolling][] recipe in integration tests.
+To focus on performance profiling, this recipe builds on the [Scrolling][] recipe in widget tests.

-Follow the instructions in that recipe to create an app, instrument the app, and write a test to verify that everything works as expected.
+Follow the instructions in that recipe to create an app and write a test to verify that everything works as expected.

 ### 2. Record the performance of the app